 Need tax help?
 Call Miller & Company.

 If you’ve donated your stimulus check and aren’t sure how to report it on your taxes, you don’t have to go it alone.
 Miller & Company’s experienced CPAs can help you file your 2020 tax return and ensure you get the appropriate tax deductions for charitable contributions.
-Contact us today for a free consultation.
+Contact us today for a consultation.